Home

 • Faculty Surveys: 3 members of staff from each department.

-• Lab Inspection: Physical audit of Physics/Chemistry labs.
+• Lab Inspection: Physical audit of Physics/Chemistry/Biology labs (March 2025).

 Lab Equipment Functional Non-Functional